 Not too far off actually.

-It would take a bit more investment capital to construct the data warehouse, customize a scoring algorithm, and buy full access to the Facebook, Twitter, and Google data APIs.
+According to a Morningstar vs Motley Fool review, it would take a bit more investment capital to construct the data warehouse, customize a scoring algorithm, and buy full access to the Facebook, Twitter, and Google data APIs.
 It would also require a bit of funding for general strategy and user adoption tactics.
 The end result is hard to justify a potential venture when a major service with tens of millions of users such as Facebook, Google, Twitter, Linkedin, Microsoft, or WordPress apply a new feature set for an existing user account (all of the services mentioned have the initial user account data to construct a very competitive, if not leading product.)

 Why doesn’t Klout get help?